 - Power is primarily personal power and perceiving others as equally powerful.

 - Responsibility ownership is clear.
 Individuals only accept responsibility own actions and the consequential results.

 - Relationships boundaries are clear, consistent and maintained

-- Expectations of self and others is known and expressed.
+- Expectations of self and others are known and expressed.

 - Actions are thoughtfully chosen and focused on goals.

 - Outcomes effect positive change and often result in movement towards goals, personal growth and learning, resiliency to circumstances beyond one’s control and more satisfying relationships.